What if?

 Participant

-@davis That video appears to be woo to begin with.
+@Davis That video appears to be woo to begin with.
 See here.
 So I’m not surprised other woo-masters are re-woo-ing it for their own woo.

 #575